 for detail.
 Keep up-to-date with Uganda's Covid status https://covid19.gou.go.ug/

-On arrival, tourists and business visitors will need to provide a negative COVID-19 test (irrespective of complete vaccination or not) dated no more than 72 hours before their arrival into Uganda.
+On arrival, tourists and business visitors will need to provide a negative COVID-19 test (irrespective of complete vaccination or not) dated no more than 72 hours before they board their flight to Uganda.
 Same applies to outbound.
-A covid-19 test for exiting travelers can be done at a number of hospitals in Kampala & Entebbe with results given within 8-24 hours at about $65.
+A covid-19 test for exiting travelers can be done at a number of hospitals in Kampala & Entebbe with results given within 4-24 hours at about $65.
 Travelers from USA, UK, UAE, Turkey, South Africa, Ethiopia, Kenya, South Sudan, and Tanzania will be subjected to another test on arrival.
 They'll be taken to a holding area 5km from the airport for a 4-hour PCR COVID-19 test.
 They can either wait at designated hotel at their cost or at the holding area at no cost.

-After finishing with immigration and health desk, your driver or Uganda tour manager will have to ensure that you proceed directly to your place of stay and do not mix with Ugandans.
+After finishing with immigration and health desk, your driver or Uganda tour manager will have to ensure that you proceed directly to your place of stay and do not to public places.

 There will be no requirement to self-isolate on arrival.
 If found with coronavirus symptoms however, you’ll be isolated, handed over to health officials and taken to a designated place for treatment.